Newport Pop Festival: The Newport Pop Festival 1968

 Lovin' Spoonful, Rhinoceros, Sky Pilot and The Turtles were not listed on the official poster for the event.
-There is published evidence indicating these bands may have played at the festival, but it was produced by people who never attended the festival and is 100% false.

 The 1969 festival was intended to be the successor to the Orange County event, hoping to capitalize on the brand name and market momentum generated in 1968.
 A move of venue was necessary because the 1968 event had fallen in disfavor with local community leaders.
 Three days after the 1968 event, the Costa Mesa City Council vowed to prevent a Newport Pop Festival encore.
 "To say that we would not like it back here would be the understatement of the year," said Costa Mesa Mayor Alvin Pinkley.

 The "Newport 69" Festival

 Attended by an estimated 200,000 fans on June 20–22, 1969, this festival was the largest pop concert up to that time and is considered the more famous of the two Newport Pop Festivals, possibly because of the appearance of the top-billed Jimi Hendrix Experience.
-Mark Robinson reportedly spent around $600,000 for the festival, grossed over $750,000, but because of the violence, he claimed to have lost $150,000.
+Mark Robinson and friends, like Allan Cooper (song writer), Frank Hope and Associates (Architects) Wil Crossman (entertainer) to name a few, reportedly spent around $600,000 for the festival, grossed over $750,000, but because of the violence, he claimed to have lost $150,000.

 The venue, Devonshire Downs, formerly a racetrack and multi-purpose event and entertainment facility, is now part of the North Campus of California State University at Northridge.